 This beef ramen noodles recipe is super comforting and comes together fast!
 You'll love the tender ground beef with an addictive sweet and savory peanut sauce.
 Ready in only 30 minutes!

 I love making Asian-inspired recipes.
-My ground beef bowls (with rice) and my beef and noodles (made with ramen and sirloin) are very popular whenever I feature them on Instagram, so I decided to create a sort of hybrid of the two.
+My ground beef bowls (with rice), beef and broccoli, and my beef and noodles (made with ramen and sirloin) are very popular whenever I feature them on Instagram, so I decided to create a sort of hybrid of the two.
 In my opinion, you can never have too many quick and easy beef recipes. 🙂

 This one's a bit different because I used peanut butter.
 I looove a good peanut sauce!
 I also added some soy sauce, hoisin sauce, sriracha sauce (it's not too spicy mixed in with the other ingredients - don't worry, but also feel free to add more if you do want it spicy!), garlic, and ginger.